lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **RPretribution** _(18-Aug-18 02:38 PM)_

-> Who’s this other green lady I haven’t met?
+> Who's this other green lady I haven't met?

 _Garrick points a big finger at Sanya._